The Commercial Evidence

 Jonathan's 2026 research asked 105 people what they most associate with brilliance in others.
 The top three answers — kindness, empathy, inspiration — were not chosen because they sound virtuous.
 They were chosen because they are the qualities people recognise in the humans who have genuinely shaped their lives.

-The Gallup, Google, and Edmondson evidence tells the same story from the commercial side.
-Engagement, psychological safety, and innovation — the outcomes every organisation is trying to drive — are built on the qualities Jonathan's research has already surfaced as the definition of brilliance.
+Five independent research bodies — Gallup, Google, Edmondson at Harvard, the Global Workplace Happiness Report, and the IC Index — tell the same story from the commercial side.
+Engagement, psychological safety, inspiration, belonging, and trust — the outcomes every organisation is trying to drive — are built on the same qualities Jonathan's research has already surfaced as the definition of brilliance.

 Brilliant Humans Research 2026